thisconnect/port/README.md

 # Port

-A Node.js module to communicate with Pure Data (aka Pd).
+A Node.js module to spawn and communicate with Pure Data (aka Pd).

 Example